 LP gas and oil are available in Auburn for residential, commercial, and industrial uses from Auburn Farmer’s Cooperative.

-The Board of Public Works invested $6,000,000 in a new raw water line treatment plant and well in 2011.
+The Board of Public Works invested $8.5 million in a new wastewater treatment plant, lift stations, and sewer lines in 2010.

 Commercial service rates are based on the previous month’s water usage.